winglang/wing/docs/docs/02-concepts/01-preflight-and-inflight.md

 }
 ```

-Here, `Model` has one public inflight method.
+`Model` has two public inflight methods, `invoke` and `printModelId`.
-Inside the `onLift` method, the class first checks if the "invoke" method was one of the operations requested by the inflight host.
+Inside the `onLift` method, the class checks if the "invoke" method was one of the operations requested by the inflight host.
-It then check if inflight host that's trying to use `Model` is an AWS Lambda function, and if so, it adds a policy statement to the Lambda function that allows it to invoke the model.
+It then check if inflight host that's trying to use `Model` is an AWS Lambda function, and if so, it adds a [policy statement](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) to the Lambda function that allows it to invoke the model.

 Under the hood, the compiler will call `onLift` on the `Model` class once for each inflight host that uses it.
 `onLift` should not be called directly.